6BC Botanical Garden

 • Check our calendar to see if another event has already been scheduled on your preferred date (be aware that some events may not yet be posted).

 • Fill out our events form.
 Please tell us as much as possible about your plans, including the time, date and number of participants you anticipate.
+For weddings fill out our weddings form at least four weeks in advance.
 One of our volunteers will reach out to you shortly.

 Picture